Holeryn/EmacsInit/README.md

-My **Personal** Emacs setup.
+My emacs dotfiles.

-If you want (i hope no) to use it, just copy the folder into ~/.emacs.d or run the comand
+I don't think you want to use it, anyway if so, just copy the repo into your ~/.emacs.d/ folder

-$ bash setup.sh